Air pollution measurement: Importance of measurement

-Air pollution is caused by many things.
-In urban environments, it can contain many components, notably solid and liquid particulates (such as soot from engines and fly ash escaping from incinerators), and numerous different gases (most commonly sulphur dioxide, nitrogen oxides, and carbon monoxide, all related to fuel combustion).
+Air pollution is caused by many factors.
+In urban environments, pollution may include many components, notably solid and liquid particulates (such as soot from engines and fly ash escaping from incinerators), and numerous different gases (most commonly sulfur dioxide, nitrogen oxides, and carbon monoxide, all related to fuel combustion).
 These different forms of pollution have different effects on people's health, on the natural world (water, soil, crops, trees, and other vegetation), and on the built environment.
 Measuring air pollution is the first step in identifying its causes and then reducing or regulating them to keep the quality of the air inside legal limits (mandated by regulators such as the Environmental Protection Agency in the United States) or advisory guidelines suggested by bodies such as the World Health Organization (WHO).
 According to the WHO, over 6000 cities in 117 countries now routinely monitor the quality of their air.

-Passive and active measurement
+Types of measurement

 Air pollution is (broadly) measured in two different ways, passively or actively.